TheMulti0/Iris/README.md

 All components are configured using JSON files; `appsettings.json` by default, and `appsettings.Development.json` (`Development` is set by the `ENVIRONMENT` environment variable).

+> In production, the configuration file of each service is stored at `/app/appsettings.json` (inside container).

 #### TelegramBot

 ```json